JoeDLewis/JoeDLewis.github.io/TBeam.md

 ### Actions

-- Conducted an experiment where a T-beam has loads of 150N and 300N applied to it with strain gauges measuring the strain experienced by the beam at various points around the beam.
+- I Conducted an experiment where a T-beam has loads of 150N and 300N applied to it with strain gauges measuring the strain experienced by the beam at various points around the beam.

 - Recreated the Beam geometry in ANSYS DesignModeller and ensured high mesh quality.